kentlouisetonino/config-neovim-lua/README.md

 ## Description

-> - This is my default Neovim config with Lua.
+> - A custom neovim kickstart config for cool kids.

 <br />